gvmfhy/constitutional-seq/docs/architecture/DATA_FLOW_ARCHITECTURE.md

-# NCBI GenBank Tool - Comprehensive Data Flow Architecture
+# Constitutional.seq - Comprehensive Data Flow Architecture

 ## Overview
-The NCBI GenBank CDS Retrieval Tool is a sophisticated bioinformatics pipeline that retrieves Coding DNA Sequences (CDS) from NCBI GenBank for mRNA therapeutic development.
-This document provides a detailed analysis of how data flows through the system.
+Constitutional.seq is a sophisticated bioinformatics pipeline that retrieves canonical Coding DNA Sequences (CDS) from NCBI GenBank for mRNA therapeutic development.
+This document provides a detailed analysis of how data flows through the system, emphasizing the scientific rationale for transcript selection.

 ## 🔄 High-Level Data Flow